 Binary (input only)

-For more information, see Input modes and parameter data types.
+For more information, see Supported input and output data types for geoprocessing services.

-WPS services running on ArcGIS Enterprise can be used in any client that supports WPS.
+WPS services running on ArcGIS Server can be used in any client that supports WPS.

 Types of clients